Star Trek: The Next Generation (pinball): Design

 According to an interview, Steve Ritchie, a longtime Star Trek fan, stated that getting the license was a challenge, due to Paramount insisting that they don't want to put any violence in the game; however, he told them that he would never violate the Prime Directive.

 Originally, the game was going to be based on the 1992 film, Under Siege, but changed to Star Trek: The Next Generation when the opportunity came up.
 Steve Ritchie and some of the design team visited the sets of the Enterprise, and met with Michael Westmore, Michael Okuda, Rick Sternbach, Dan Curry, and others to hear suggestions for what to include in the game.

 When Williams went after the license they believed the sixth season would be its last, and there was great interest amongst distributors for a game based on the series.

 The game had a longer than typical development time, taking 14 months to complete.
 In addition to creating the artwork for the machine, Greg Freres designed the sculpted models, which were made by Jerry Pinster.
 The code for the game written by Dwight Sullivan and Matt Coriale was the largest in any pinball machine up to that point.

 The mechanical engineer for this game, Carl Biagi, created several mechanisms including the distinctive cannons, which are protected by the same patent first used in Terminator 2: Judgment Day.
 The game uses a patented subway system where a ball goes under the playfield and either the same or a different ball appears elsewhere, but to the player it always appears to be the same ball.
 This is integrated into the theme because Star Trek includes transporters.

+The Borg ship was originally intended to be a Borg cube, but during the development of this table Paramount decided to redesign the ship, and Michael Okuda sent Williams sketches and photos of the new design.

 In the design stages a video mode similar to Tempest or Gyruss was considered but never completed.